jetskipenguin/DeepSaber/README.md

 # DeepSaber: Deep Learning for high dimensional choreography

+This repository is a fork of [this repository](https://github.com/ronaldluc/DeepSaber).
+I am introducing some improvements as part of my class project.

 For the results, please see [the thesis PDF](misc/DeepSaber_Deep_Learning_for_high_dimensional_choreography.pdf).

 This project requires Python 3.8+, TF 2.2+ (recommended TF 2.3).
 See [`Dockerfile`](Dockerfile).